ParthKalkar/openCV-practice/README.md

 # openCV-practice
 Practing the fundamentals of the openCV - Open Source Computer Vision Library using the python programming langauge

+**Important:**
+- Download and install openCV using the following command: `$  sudo apt-get install python3-opencv`

+- Download and install virtualenv using the following command: `$ sudo apt-get install python3-venv`

+- Create virtualenv using the following command: `$ python3 -m venv "name_of_folder"`

+- Activate virtualenv using the following command: `$ source bin/activate`

+- Add files in the virtualvenv by creating a folder name and place the files there

 # Notes:

 ## What is open CV